wp-plugins/jquery-t-countdown-widget/readme.txt

 === Plugin Name ===
 Contributors: Twinpictures, G2, littlewebthings
 Donate link: http://www.twinpictures.de/t-minus-countdown-widget
-Tags: countdown, timer, clock, ticker, widget, event, counter, count down, t minus, t-minus, twinpictures, G2, spaceBros, littlewebtings
+Tags: countdown, timer, clock, ticker, widget, event, counter, count down, t minus, t-minus, twinpictures, G2, spaceBros, littlewebtings, jQuery, javascript
 Requires at least: 2.7
 Tested up to: 3.0.1
-Stable tag: 1.4
+Stable tag: 1.5

-jQuery T Minus CountDown Widget is a sidebar widget that will display a sweet countdown timer clock based on littlewebtings CountDown plugin.
+jQuery T Minus CountDown Widget is a sidebar widget that will display a sweet-n-sexy pure javascript countdown timer clock based on littlewebtings CountDown plugin.

 == Description ==

-jQuery T Minus CountDown Widget will display a sexy, flash-free countdown timer clock based on littlewebthings CountDown jQuery plugin.
+jQuery T Minus CountDown Widget will display a sweet, sexy and totally flash-free countdown timer clock based on littlewebthings CountDown jQuery plugin.
 Perfect for informing website visitors of an upcomming event, such as a new post or even a pending space voyage.
 As yes, there is also a css jedi mindtrick for your viewing pleasure--intergalactic planatary thanks to G2 (Gagarin2) of SpaceBros.
 Own your time and space.

 == Installation ==